pymor/pymor/docs/source/getting_started.md

 fom_tb = thermal_block_example()
 ```

-We can check that the result is indeed a {{StationaryModel}}.
+This uses pyMOR's {doc}`builtin discretization toolkit <tutorial_builtin_discretizer>`
+to construct the model.
+In the [builtin-discretizer tutorial](#tutorial-builtin-discretizer) you learn how
+to define your own models using this toolkit.

+`fom_tb` is an instance of {{StationaryModel}}, which encodes the mathematical structure
+of the model through its {{Operators}}:

 ```{code-cell}
 fom_tb
 ```

-Its parameters can also be accessed.
+Its parameters can also be accessed:

 ```{code-cell}
 fom_tb.parameters
 ```

-Let us show the solution for a particular parameter value.
+Let us show the solution for particular parameter values:

 ```{code-cell}
 mu = [0.1, 0.2, 0.5, 1]